Mighty Ducks: The Animated Series

 Twenty-six episodes were produced in total.
-The series most recently aired on Toon Disney but was removed from its schedule in November 2004.
-The series has been available on the streaming service Disney+ since its launch in November 2019.

 The series' main theme, composed by Patrick DeRemer, is performed by Starship vocalist Mickey Thomas.

 Story

 In another universe exists a planet populated entirely by humanoid ducks.
 Dubbed "Puckworld" by its inhabitants, it is an icy planet, perfectly suited to the Ducks' favorite pastime, hockey.
 For the citizens of Puckworld, hockey was not simply a sport, but a way of life, occupying virtually every aspect of day-to-day existence.